Moving Out of State: 10 To-Dos to Cross Off Your List

 Trim down your possessions and only take what you want.
 Take your unwanted possessions to a donation center for a tax credit, or sell them on a second-hand marketplace for extra cash to help with the move.

-Thoughtfully pack all of your items, especially the fragile and valuable ones, because they are in for a long journey, and anything can happen.
-Get all the supplies, like packing paper, bubble wrap, packing tape and any other packing materials you think you need to pack up your household.
+If you aren't hiring a full-service mover or packing service, thoughtfully pack all of your items, especially the fragile and valuable ones, because they are in for a long journey, and anything can happen.
+Get all the supplies, like packing paper, bubble wrap, packing tape, and any other packing materials you think you need to pack up your household.
 The better quality of your packing materials, the better chances your items have of surviving the move.

 The sooner you start packing, the better.
 Begin with your off-season clothes and get them squared away before moving on to other items.
 Next, tackle the garage or basement to pack away seldom-used things in storage.

 Now it is time to prep the rest of your belongings, including your furniture and decor, for the big move.
 Have all your possessions ready to go when the movers show up.
-The longer it takes the movers to get everything on the truck, the more you pay.
+The longer it takes the movers to get everything on the truck, the higher the price.
 So, having everything ready to go saves you considerable money in the long run.

-An essentials box to store all of your vital documents, like tax forms, a vehicle title, vehicle registration, immunization records and any other critical documents, is a must for any out-of-state move.
-An essentials box can also store social security cards, birth certificates, liability insurance documents and tax forms.
+An essentials box to store all of your vital documents, like tax forms, driver's license, a vehicle title, vehicle registration, immunization records, and any other critical documents, is a must for any out-of-state move.
+An essentials box can also store social security cards, birth certificates, liability insurance documents, and tax forms.

 Plan Your Move Today

 Moving out of state can be a frightening experience.
 But it is also an opportunity to start a new sensational chapter in your life.
 Our moving guide takes the uncertainty out of moving, so don't be afraid to start your new electrifying adventure.